yingrliu/Video-Free-Form-Completion/README.md

 # Project-Video-Free-Form-Completion
 A demo project on implementing SC-FEGAN in video free form completion.

-[suspend before fill done.
+[suspend before fully done.
 May restart in the future.]
 ## Configuration
 - A pre-trained HED reimplemented via Pytorch is required to generate the sketch of image.
 We copy the HED from https://github.com/moabitcoin/holy-edge/tree/master/hed